 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy depend on the part of the body treated.
 For example, side effects from radiation therapy to the abdomen can include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting your child with his or her physical, emotional, and social needs.